zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-In general, this method replaces [Method3] in [Methods], version 1.
+In general, this Method replaces [Method3] in [Methods], version 1.

 Obtain the names of the authoritative name servers for the given zone (child zone) as defined in the NS records in the zone itself.